apache/cloudstack-www/blog/2013-02-11-apache_cloudstack_weekly_news_11.md

 <p>Abhinandan Prateek forwarded a note from Bharat Kumar about changes to the way capacity is calculated in CloudStack. </p>

 <blockquote>
-<p>I have made changes to the way capacity is calculated in Cloudstack ,<br/>
+<p>I have made changes to the way capacity is calculated in CloudStack ,<br/>
 please review and comment.</p>

 <p>I will illustrate this with an example.</p>